kripken/emscripten-site/_sources/docs/compiling/WebAssembly.txt

 - ``interpret-asm2wasm``: Load ``.asm.js``, compile to wasm on the fly, and interpret that.
 - ``asmjs``: Load ``.asm.js`` and just run it, no wasm.
 Useful for comparisons, or as a fallback for browsers without WebAssembly support.

-For more details, see the function ``integrateWasmJS`` in :ref:`preamble.js <preamble.js>`, which is where all the integration between JavaScript and WebAssembly happens.
+For more details, see the function ``integrateWasmJS`` in :ref:`preamble-js`, which is where all the integration between JavaScript and WebAssembly happens.

 Codegen effects
 ---------------